ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

  Pathogenic variants in the _CALM_ genes have been associated with: presentation in infancy or early childhood (up to 5 years); marked sinus bradycardia or atrioventricular block and QT prolongation; and, predominantly with _CALM1_ variants, a mild-to-severe neurological impairment, including seizures, development delay, motor and/or cognitive disability.

  The phenotype most frequently shown by patients with _CALM_ variants is LQTS, but some patients display other phenotypes including CPVT, idiopathic VF and sudden unexplained death.
 Some variants have been associated with both LQTS and CPVT, however Crotti et al (PMID: 31170290) report that "despite the relatively small numbers of cases, a significant association (P = 0.001) was observed between location of mutation and phenotype (Supplementary material online, Figure S1).
 Indeed, a pathogenic variant in EF-hand IV Ca2+ binding loop was found in the majority (17/32, 53%) of CALM-LQTS index cases but in only one of the nine CALM-CPVTs (11%).
-Conversely, variants identified in CALM-CPVT index cases were mostly located either in EF-hand III (n = 5, 56%), or in the inter-EF hand I-II linker (n = 3, 33%)."
+Conversely, variants identified in CALM-CPVT index cases were mostly located either in EF-hand III (n=5, 56%), or in the inter-EF hand I-II linker (n=3, 33%)."

 For the ClinGen CPVT curation, _CALM3_ scored in the moderate range based on four reported variants in patients with CPVT or mixed CPVT/LQT phenotypes (p.Glu46Lys in two __de novo__ cases, p.Asn98Ser and p.Asp132Glu) and associated functional data.
 However, due to the unique characteristics of the calmodulin genes and their gene-disease associations, it was agreed by the expert panel to include them in this curation.
 The reasons were: 1) all three genes have already been established as disease-causing for an inherited arrhythmia syndrome (LQTS), 2) there are multiple examples of patients presenting with a phenotype indistinguishable from CPVT for each, either __de novo__ or supported by functional evidence and 3) the genes encode for identical proteins, are all expressed in the heart and equivalent __de novo__ variants in the three genes have been shown to lead to similar phenotypes, highlighting the functional equivalence of these genes. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>TECRL</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>